rnyell/postcss-contains/readme.md

 ### Duplications

 - If two `@contains` target the same property/declaration, their styles will be merged.

-However, you can change this behavior by setting `duplication` option to `"replace"`; in this case, the order of appearance will determine which style should be applied: the latter contains taking precedence over the former.
+You can change this behavior by setting `duplication` option to `"replace"`; in this case, the order of appearance will determine which style should be applied: the latter contains taking precedence over the former.

 > Note: The `overrides` only affects the conflicts between @contains and selectors, not between duplicated @contains rules.